 Special thanks goes to Alafia McMurty for commissioning a podcast on the 1985 sci-fi comedy classic, “Back to the Future”.
 Starring Michael J. Fox and Christopher Lloyd, we’ve seen this movie a million times and love every second.
 Please enjoy the following mammoth podcast that covers nearly every aspect of the film, from the absurd to the poignant to the sublime.

-Special thanks to D’Nique G, who commissioned us to watch the 1985 Steven Spielberg film, “The Color Purple”, based on the novel by Alice Walker and starring Whoopi Goldberg, Oprah Winfrey, and Donald Glover.
-While we found some of the tonal shifts and musical choices in the first half bizarre, the movie nevertheless drew us…
+Special thanks to D’Nique G, who commissioned us to watch the 1985 Steven Spielberg film, “The Color Purple”, based on the novel by Alice Walker and starring Whoopi Goldberg, Oprah Winfrey, and Danny Glover.
+While we found some of the tonal shifts and musical choices in the first half bizarre, the movie nevertheless drew us into…